affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.7 =
+* New: Added provider type
+* Improvement: Added some methods to the product factories.
+* Fix: Fixed the new shop creation in the Amazon import.
+* Fix: Fixed the key generator for plain numbers.
+* Fix: Fixed and optimized the Amazon search and imports with variants.
+* Fix: Various bug fixes.

 = 0.9.6 =
 * Fix: Fixed some options of the Amazon import.